 So, I had a couple of choices.
-I could give my daughter yet another lecture about how it’s not what you say, it’s how you say it.
+I could give my daughter a lecture about how it’s not what you say, it’s how you say it.

-I could get mad at her and send her to the mirror to practice how to speak to her sister in a polite way.
+I could get mad at her and send her to the mirror to practice how to speak to her sister in a polite, kind way.

 But I didn’t.

 I chose door number four and used a magic phrase I say often in my house that turns my kids’ attitude problems around quickly.

 And this magic phrase ended the squabble and the intensity of their attitude problems almost as fast as it began.

 Why it’s important to squash my kids’ nastiness with this Magic Phrase: